Oliveira-Renato/Rateio/README.md

 Rateio is an expense-sharing application developed as part of my first Full Stack Development MBA.
 It helps users organize and split expenses with ease.

-## Key Features

-- [List your project's main features or functionalities.]

 ## Technologies Used

 - **Frontend:**